 Levels of Competency

 Level 1.
-Level 2.
 Level 3.

-Carries out established processes Makes judgement of quality using given criteria Manages process Selects the criteria for the evaluation process Establishes principles and procedures Evaluates and reshapes process Establishes criteria for evaluation
+Carries out establish processes Makes judgement of quality using given of Selects evaluati es process the criteria for the on process • Establishes principles and procedures Evaluates and reshapes process Establishes criteria for evaluation